Today’s post is written in partnership with Plackers. As always, all thoughts and opinions are my own.

 This year as part of our new homeschooling adventures, my family is upping the amount of road tripping we are doing, from a quick trek up to Pigeon Forge to play at Dollywood, to a very long drive down to Orlando (we’ll be making that 10 hour trip next month!).
 We are even doing more trips around our metropolitan area since we have more time freedom to say yes to fun.

 All of this is AWESOME in theory.
 But in practice, strapping your kiddos down in the car for trips that take more than 30 minutes can be a real challenge.
 My girls are 5 and 8, so we are thankfully out of the stage where we need to change diapers, or be in a constant worry about a recently potty-trained child’s announcement that she needs to go to the bathroom righthisverysecondnoicannotwait (those were such stressful times!
 It gets better, mamas!).
 But now we are subject to, “Mom, I’m so BORED!!!”
 90 seconds after leaving our driveway.
+Short of being able to go on a limo find in order to keep these children surprised and delighted on the road, what’s a road tripping mama to do?!

-So today I want to share with you 10 different things we do on our road trips to help our kids endure the long rides.
+Today I want to share with you 10 different things we do on our road trips to help our kids endure the long rides.
 I hope these ideas give you some new material to work with on your next adventure!

 - Strategically plan your pit stops.
 Do everything in your power to find a place for your children to get to play when you stop for any meal that you need to eat on the road.
 If you have packed all of your food, just be on the lookout for a rest stop.
 If you are going to buy food on the road, there’s a heck of a lot to be said for the places with playgrounds, friends (McDonald’s and Chik-fil-a both usually have them).
 You can also download the free app Playground Buddy if you want to order food from a restaurant without a playground but can go have a picnic at the closest playground in the area.
 Yes, allowing kids time to play takes time, but I always regret when I eliminate this from our schedule for the day.
 These little bodies need to get some energy out!
 Give them the opportunity to do so.
 You can even opt to have them eat their food when you are back in the car to help save time if you are trying really hard to get there as quickly as possible.